melmarsezio/Annotation-Tool/README.md

    2. hold `Ctrl` and click new location to move it/ or press `D` to delete that point.

 6. request for full RAFT result via one of below method:
-   + `Ctrl+R` Load `*.avi` RAFT file. _(similar to video, converted into `class RAFT` inherit from cv2.VideoCapture, autometically remove third channel and take care of offsets and precision.
+   + `Ctrl+R` Load `*.avi` RAFT file. _(similar to video, converted into `class RAFT` inherit from cv2.VideoCapture, automatically remove third channel and take care of offsets and precision.
 The directory of RAFT file is assumed unchanged, re-configurate if changed, still under development)_
    + by click `Get RAFT` bottom.
 Receive `*.avi` file and saved in root directory of `client.py` If video filename is not matched with any RAFT result on server, message status shows `fail` from the server.
    Can not proceed to next step until RAFT result is loaded!

 7. propogate keypoints using RAFT result by click `Propogate` bottom and select end page#.
-The client will propogate keypoints from current page to selected page. _(if did not load RAFT file, by click `Propogate` it will autometically call server to `Get RAFT` first)_
+The client will propogate keypoints from current page to selected page. _(if did not load RAFT file, by click `Propogate` it will automatically call server to `Get RAFT` first)_

+8. the frames with large keypoint movement will be listed next to image for user double-check.
+Click on the option and image will jump to that frame.

-8. adjust any inaccurate keypoints in between and repropogate.
+9. adjust any inaccurate keypoints in between and repropogate.

-9. `Ctrl+S` save `*.annot` annotation file anytime you feel like or `Ctrl+Shift+S` to save as new file. _(optional, but recommanded)_
+10. `Ctrl+S` save `*.annot` annotation file anytime you feel like or `Ctrl+Shift+S` to save as new file. _(optional, but recommanded)_

-10. `Ctrl+C` save keypoints results to `*.json` file in coco from.
+11. `Ctrl+C` save keypoints results to `*.json` file in coco from.

 --------